-The University continues in its efforts to update and modernize sidewalks, security cameras and parking areas as the safety and security of students, faculty and staff continue to remain a high priority focus for the University.
-These initiatives totaled \$893,942 with additional investments planned for fiscal year 2019.
+The University continues its efforts to update and modernize sidewalks, security cameras and parking areas as the safety and security of students, faculty and staff remain a high priority focus for the University.
+The first semi-annual active shooter training was held in 2019 for all Lander Faculty and Staff.
+This program will help empower the Lander family with the knowledge needed in case of such an event.
+These initiatives and many additional investments are planned for fiscal year 2020.